Score methodology

 The intelligence behind the number.

-PlotScore cross-references 80+ factors from government registries, real transaction records, environmental databases, and proprietary market signals — layers of data most professionals never see in one place.
+PlotScore cross-references 90+ factors from government registries, real transaction records, satellite-calibrated climatology, and proprietary market signals — layers of data most professionals never see in one place.

 The process